 Tell me more about Hartley’s emphasis on leadership.

 • We believe it is imperative for students to gain not only knowledge in high school but also the real world skills to be successful.
-We expect our students to use their education and make an impactful.
+We expect our students to use their education and make an impact.
 Leadership is a large part of the foundation which will enable them to reach their goals.

-• Through the leadership course, students are provided with the knowledge and skills necessary for effective mentoring, intentional leadership, character development, and service to other in their school, community, and the world at large.
+• Through the leadership course, students are provided with the knowledge and skills necessary for effective mentoring, intentional leadership, character development, and service to others in their school, community, and the world at large.
 Our House System provides a forum in which students both learn and apply their leadership skills.

 • Bishop Hartley is the only school in the Columbus Diocese to offer an approved leadership curriculum for which students earn graduation credit.

 How do students become involved in the House System?

 • Students are assigned to a House at the beginning of their freshman year and will stay in that House throughout all four years at Hartley.

 • The six Houses are named after some of the now closed Diocesan high schools to pay homage to the tradition and history of Catholic education in Central Ohio.